sarah157/quizlet-clone/README.md

 **Front-end**
 - React

-### Todo
+### In-progress/todo
+- React front-end
-- CRUD Classes
+- CRUD Classrooms
-  - Admin can add Folders, Decks, and Members to a Class.
+  - Admin can add Folders, Decks, and Members to a Classroom.
   - Admin can remove all Folders, Decks, and Members
   - Members can add Decks and Members (if allowed by Admin)
   - Members can only remove their own Decks